Death notification: Notifications in various settings

 Physicians and other health care professionals are faced with losing patients more times than they would want to think about.
 Due to this, they too are responsible for coming to the family with the distressing news.
 Along with law enforcement notification, physicians "do not receive specific instructions on death notification skills" (Henderson, 2012).
 Since there is a lack of training, this makes breaking the bad news extremely stressful, which then leaves the physicians more susceptible to burnout and becoming dissatisfied with their job performance and duties (Henderson, 2012).
 Explaining what happened and being clear with the family is very important when giving a death notification; not using words that are difficult to understand is crucial (Vandekieft, 2001).

 Death notification can be completed in an office (work) setting and or a hospital.
 In both of these settings the notification is given in a room that the survivor can have their own privacy in.
 For example, when giving the death notification in a work setting, ask permission from their supervisor and take them to a private room to deliver the notification.
 When giving death notification in a hospital setting there are already set protocols, since it is a large institution, but it would still be in a private room.
 When giving death notification in a hospital it is key that this notification is not done in a common area such as a waiting room or hallway.
 Once the notification is complete there are various forms that survivors must complete and the notifiers help in completing these.
 Aside from the forms, the notifiers also can take the survivors to the body if the survivors choose to do so.
 The "last" part of the job that the individual notifying survivors completes is to follow up and stay in contact while the family needs support and help in answering any questions about the death.

-Universal tips for death notification
+Universal guidelines for death notification

-Since death notification is such a difficult job there are universal guidelines, which can be used across professions.
-Giving unfortunate news in person is extremely important (Campbell, 1992), so making sure the families do not find out through social media, a phone call, or any other types of communication is necessary.
-A person notifying will ensure the family that someone cares and is supported.
-Thinking before they speak, (Moldovan, 2009) and not giving the family harmful information that may cause more pain.
-Making sure the notification happens in a timely manner (Flaherty, 2005) although this may focus more on military and law enforcement, it is important for the families.
-Finally, for the person doing the notification (Vandekieft, 2001) they should allow themselves to be sympathetic of the family's loss, without being overly emotional or appearing to be uncaring.
-It is clear that no matter the profession, a death notification needs to be done sensitively, clearly, and efficiently.